15 - State changes between ticks

 Concretely: apply_starve does not call creatures.swap_remove(slot).
 It calls to_remove.push(creature_id).
 The creatures table is unchanged for the rest of the tick.
 After every system has run, cleanup consumes to_remove and to_insert together, applying every queued change in one sweep.
 Now the next tick begins with a consistent new world state.

-This pattern is called double buffering: there is the world the systems read (world_t), and the buffer of changes that becomes the world the next tick reads (world_t+1).
-The pattern shows up everywhere — graphics frame buffers, database transactions, event-sourced systems.
-The rule is always the same: writes accumulate, then commit.
+This pattern is called double buffering: there is the committed world the systems read this tick, and the buffer of queued changes (to_remove, to_insert) that cleanup commits to produce the world the next tick reads.
+The pattern shows up everywhere - graphics frame buffers, database transactions, event-sourced systems.
+The rule is always the same: structural writes accumulate, then commit.

 Two costs to absorb.
-First, every mutation is one extra row pushed to a to_remove or to_insert table.
+First, every queued birth or death is one extra row pushed to a to_remove or to_insert table.
 Second, the cleanup pass is now its own system in the DAG.
 The benefit dwarfs the costs: every other system in the book composes cleanly, and parallelism becomes easy.
 With in-tick mutation, every parallel scheduling decision becomes a race condition.
-With buffered mutation, races are structurally impossible — disjoint write-sets are disjoint by construction.
+With buffered mutation, races are structurally impossible - disjoint write-sets are disjoint by construction.

 A subtle case is insertions.
 A creature born during a tick (via apply_reproduce) does not appear in any system’s read-set during that tick - it is in to_insert, not in creatures.
 The newborn lives its first life on the next tick.
 This is the right behaviour for almost every simulation: it gives every creature an equal first tick of life.
 The alternative - applying inserts mid-tick - is a closed-loop bug factory.